Milan Juza | May 10, 2018 | 6

 I am Niccolò Bianchi and this is why I shoot film

-It’s that time of the week again and today we’re sitting down with Italian Niccolò Bianchi (no, not the heir to the bicycle manufacturer…we think).
+It’s that time of the week again and today we’re sitting down with Italian Niccolò Bianchi (no, not the heir to the bicycle manufacturer…I think).

 Niccolò’s been shooting film for around 5 years and is now firmly entrenched in the physical world of film photography.